3 Practices That Will Help Drive Innovation in Your Organization

 - Skillsets: Innovation leadership also requires facility, practice, and mastery of processes — a framework that allows innovation leaders to use their toolset, knowledge, and abilities to accomplish their goals.

-- Mindset: A leader’s mindset is the attitudes and resulting behaviors that allow the tools and skills to be effective.
+- Mindsets: A leader’s mindset is the attitudes and resulting behaviors that allow the tools and skills to be effective.
 It distinguishes those leaders who demonstrate and enable creative thinking and innovation from those who shut it down.
 An innovation mindset includes curiosity, the ability to defer judgment, tolerance for ambiguity, courage, attentiveness, and grasp of polarities.
+Learn more about how to respond to a new idea and drive innovative mindsets.